 - Coverage caps may not provide enough protection for higher-earning officers

 - Loss of SGLI coverage at discharge, though you can convert to a VGLI policy

 USAA, an insurance association created by and for military members, can also help you convert an SGLI policy to coverage you can keep after your discharge.

 Military Life Insurance Options

 We’ve already discussed SGLI, which extends coverage to active duty military members.

 Here are some more details if you’re thinking about enrolling:

-Cadets, midshipmen or other U.S. military academy members can also qualify; ROTC trainees participating in authorized training missions can get coverage.
+Cadets, midshipmen or other U.S. military academy members can also qualify, as can Reserve Officers’ Training Corps trainees participating in authorized training missions.